 5. Rice in Coconut milk

 In Tanzania, this food is called Wali wa nazi’.
 It is another type of food that is made from coconut.
-Rice in coconut milk is a favorite dish to almost all Tanzanians and surprisingly, it has been adopted by neighboring countries such as Kenya.
-You will hardly miss this food is Kenya’s coastal towns such as Mombasa.
+Rice in coconut milk is a favourite dish to almost all Tanzanians and surprisingly, it has been adopted by neighbouring countries such as Kenya.
+You will hardly miss this food in Kenya’s coastal towns such as Mombasa.